 eCards is an environmental education and advocacy tool that aims to empower youth to act for the climate by learning about environmental issues, creating informed messages, and acting on them!

 Explore a circular economy for plastics to address the current crisis of plastic pollution in the environment.
-By reimagining an economy free of plastic waste, explore innovative solutions for reducing, reusing, and recycling plastic waste.
+Learners actively engage in creating a circular economy by exploring innovative solutions for reducing, reusing, and recycling plastic waste.

-Energy Revealed is grounded in research, backed by science, and is data driven.
-By making energy visible, it will turn youth into expert energy managers.
+The Energy Revealed program explores ways to make energy visible in schools and in our homes.
+Energy Revealed is grounded in research, backed by science, and is data-driven.
+By making energy visible, it will turn youth into expert energy managers!

-Decoding Carbon explores how policy is used to build a low carbon future.
-Developed with financial support from Environment and Climate Change Canada, this program empowers youth to become informed and active citizens for tackling climate change.
+Decoding Carbon explores how policy is used to build a low-carbon future and empowers youth to become informed and active citizens in tackling climate change.